facedigital/crudify/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Package is developed by Face Digital and implements a CRUD generator for Laravel Framework designed to simplify CRUD operations by automatically generating code based on existing schemas or tables in a database.
+This Package is developed by FACE Digital and implements a CRUD generator for Laravel Framework designed to simplify CRUD operations by automatically generating code based on existing schemas or tables in a database.
 It is particularly well-suited for Laravel projects that rely on legacy databases.
 With this package, developers can quickly create, read, update, and delete data without the need for manual coding.

 Note: As an early version this tool still has a lot of limitations but it can be improved with community contributions.